The Ultimate Guide To Visit Beijing Temple Of Heaven

 a.
 Hall of Prayer for Good Harvests: The iconic Hall of Prayer for Good Harvests is the centerpiece of the Temple of Heaven.
 Admire its magnificent triple-tiered wooden structure, adorned with intricate carvings and vibrant colors.
 This awe-inspiring hall is an architectural marvel and a symbol of imperial worship.

 b.
 Circular Mound Altar: Explore the Circular Mound Altar, where emperors would offer sacrifices to the heavens.
-The circular marble terrace, with its ornate balustrades and central stone slab, represents the connection between heaven and earth.
+The circular marble terrace, ornate railings, and central stone slab represent the connection between heaven and earth.

 c.
 Echo Wall and Three Echo Stones: Experience a fascinating acoustic phenomenon at the Echo Wall.
 Whisper a message against the wall, and it will be heard by someone standing on the opposite side.
 Nearby, the Three Echo Stones offer a similar effect, creating a unique interactive experience.